BobGerman/Ignite24-Labs/LAB-445/instructions.md

 }
 ~~~

 Again, please double check your nesting and commas as editing large JSON files can be tricky!
-The correctly modified file is on your lab workstation in **%END_LOCATION%\appPackage/trey-plugin.json**.
+The correctly modified file is on your lab workstation in **C:\Users\LabUser\TeamsApps\Lab-445-Completed\appPackage/trey-plugin.json**.

+#### Step W: Workaround for issue updating DA's with SharePoint URL'sfor issue updating DA's with SharePoint URL's

+By the time you do this lab, this might be unnecessary, but at the time of this writing there is a platform bug where updates to Declarative Agents containing SharePoint capabilities do not take effect in a timely manner.
+To work around this, you can simply create a new application instead of updating the old one.

+First, in Visual Studio code open the **env\\.env.local** file and delete everything.
+This will force Teams Toolkit to make a new application.

+Second, in your **declarativeAgent.json** file, add a number to the name such as "Product Support 2", as you will see two copies of the agent in Copilot.
+Then test by clicking on the one with a new name.

 ### Step 5: Test the API